Graphium arycles: Description

-Graphium arycles, the spotted jay, is a species of butterfly of the family Papilionidae found in the Indomalayan realm.
+a small spot at the costal between the subbasal band and the large costal discal spot and also three spots between the 3rd radial and the anal angle red, rarely yellow.
+The female is similar to the male.

+India

 It is scarce and likely to be found in the extreme north east of India.
 It is not known to be threatened but the nominate subspecies is protected by law in India.